 Question: Is it possible to freeze nuclei prior to Single Cell 3'?

 Answer: We haven't tested isolating nuclei and freezing them prior to running Single Cell 3' and therefore can't provide specific guidance.
+In general, we do not recommend freezing a nuclei suspension as the freezing and thawing process may compromise the nuclear membrane leading to a loss of single-nuclei behavior.

 If you choose to do this, however, we would recommend freezing the nuclei in an appropriate freezing medium.
 An example of a protocol can be found here: http://collaslab.org/wp-content/uploads/2011/07/Isolation_somatic_cell_nuclei.pdf.